Cart 0

 Acknowledging First Peoples & Traditional Territory

-We [I] would like to acknowledge that the land on which we gather is the traditional territory of the Haudenosaunee and Anishnaabeg.
-This territory is covered by the Upper Canada Treaties, is within the lands protected by the “Dish With One Spoon” wampum agreement and is directly adjacent to Haldiman Treaty territory.
+We acknowledge that the land on which we primarily gather is the traditional territory of the Erie, Neutral Huron-Wendat, Haudenosaunee and Missisaugas.
+This territory is covered by the Upper Canada Treaties, is within the lands protected by the “Dish With One Spoon” wampum agreement between the Haudenosaunee and Anishinaabek.
+Ohròn:wakon (meaning in the ditch, ravine) is covered by the Between the Lakes Purchase of 1792 between the Crown and the Mississaugas of the Credit First Nation.

 Aeris Körper is a Canadian contemporary dance company that produces live immersive shows, hosts community platforms, and leads accessible movement workshops.